rainbowdashlabs/sql-java/docs/02/select.md

 LIMIT [n |ALL];
 ```

 The `LIMIT` keyword restricts the amount of your results to the entered number `n`.
-As an alternativ you can use
+As an alternative you can use
 `ALL` or `NULL` to disable the parameter.
-Thats something frameworks use sometimes to disable a limit.
+That's something frameworks use sometimes to disable a limit.

 Earlier we already sorted the players by the most recent online times.
-Lets try to only get the last 5 most recent
+Let's try to only get the last 5 most recent
 players by adding the limit clause to our previous query.

 *Hint: The limit is always the last parameter of your query.*